Mond leads Aggies to 30-6 win over South Carolina

 South Carolina: The Gamecocks didn’t make any big mistakes but had trouble keeping drives going as they lost for the fourth time in five games.
 With a bowl game off the table they’ll be playing for pride when they wrap up their season in two weeks with a visit from rival No. 3 Clemson.

+“We’re not as far off as people seem to think we are,” Muschamp said, “which is frustrating for us.”

-Texas A&M: The Aggies did plenty to beat struggling South Carolina, but will need to execute much better on offense consistently if they hope to upset one of two (No. 4 Georgia and No. 1 LSU) the top-5 teams they have coming up in the next two weeks.
+Texas A&M: The Aggies did plenty to beat struggling South Carolina, but will need to execute much better on offense consistently if they hope to upset one of two the top-5 teams they have coming up in the next two weeks.

 UP NEXT